Discover Suvereto, a nice medieval hamlet in province of Livorno Tuscany

 Museo artistico della Bambola

-In the last tract of via Magenta, the Museo della Bambola collects dolls coming from various ages.
-The exposition traces the evolution of style of this kind of production with a particular attention to the techniques and the materials.
+In the last stretch of via Magenta, the Museo della Bambola collects dolls from various eras.
+The exhibition traces the stylistic evolution of this particular type of production with particular attention to the techniques and materials.
+In the museum you can admire a lot of dolls, many of which are unique pieces made by artists, which accompany the visitor on a real journey through the history of this type of toy.

 Address: via Magenta 14

-Located on the hillock in the highest point of the hamlet, the rocca Aldobrandesca is documented since the 10th century.
-Restored many times over the centuries, also by the Repubblica di Pisa, since the 17th century it lost its military function and in the nineteenth century was used for civil functions.
-Now the structure is property of the Municipality that opened it to the public after some restorations.
-Good panoramic point of view on the valley of the Cornia, the fortress preserves some of its structures as part of the tower built during the 11th century.
+Located on the hill at the highest point of the village, the Rocca Aldobrandesca is documented since the 10th century.
+Restructured several times over the centuries also by the Republic of Pisa, since the seventeenth century it has lost its military function and in the nineteenth century it was used for civil functions.
+Currently the structure is owned by the Municipality which opened it to the public following a series of restorations.
+Good panoramic point on the Cornia valley, the fortress still retains part of its structures including the ruins of the tower built in the 11th century.

 How to get to Suvereto